Advertiser Disclosure

 The Environmental Protection Agency (EPA) tests vehicles under conditions that approximate real-world city and highway driving conditions and assigns two ratings based on the observed results.
 Refer to the EPA’s website for more information about its EPA ratings, the agency’s fuel economy methodology, and periodic updates to that methodology.

-For vehicle models with multiple versions with different mpg ratings, the analysis uses the base version’s rating (which is usually the highest).
+For vehicle models that come in multiple versions with have different mpg ratings, the analysis uses the base version’s rating (which is usually the highest).

 Electric Vehicle Range